jruby/jrubyfx/Getting Started.md

 	stage.scene = Scene.new(label)

 #### Creating a Scene the DSL way
-Astute readers might notice I have not mentioned the DSL way for the Label.
-This is because the DSL is not fully complete, and for certain things (like `Label`), it is overkill (though may be added later).

 `build()` has a cousin `with()` that works the exact same way, except it does not create an object, only sets properties on it.
 Using `with`, we can rewrite the first bit of our function that sets the title and width to:

 	def start(stage)